12 Winning eCommerce Strategies For Increasing Your Sales in 2024

 Avoid banner blindness and cut through the noise by promoting your campaigns across channels with rich media interactive ads.
 These will allow you to provide unique ad experiences that increase conversion rates.

-Interactive ads differ from static display ads by encouraging consumers to interact with ads, often including forms of media such as video, images, audio, or animation.
+Interactive ads differ from static display ads as they prompt consumers to engage with them, often featuring video, images, audio, or animation.

-Interactive video ads can extend the number of time consumers spend with your brand’s ads by 47% more than static non-interactive ads.
+Interactive video ads can increase the time consumers spend with your brand's ads by 47% compared to static non-interactive ads.

-With giosg, designing and publishing interactive ads is easy as they work with advertising platforms such as Google Ads, Adform, Xandr (AppNexus).
+With giosg, creating and publishing interactive ads is simple, as they seamlessly integrate with advertising platforms like Google Ads, Adform, and Xandr (AppNexus).

 • Improve your shopping experience: Unlike static ads, they don't force the visitor to a publisher’s website and hence don’t interrupt a visitor’s browsing experience.